The Detroit Cobras

-The Detroit Cobras are an American garage rock band from Detroit, Michigan, which was formed around 1994 by vocalist Rachel Nagy and guitarist Mary Ramirez, with a constantly changing assortment of (mostly male) sidemen.
-Nagy died on January 14, 2022.
+The Detroit Cobras are an American garage rock band from Detroit, Michigan, which was formed in 1994 by guitarist Steve Shaw, guitarist Mary Ramirez, bassist Jeff Meier, drummer Vic Hill, and singer Rachel Nagy.
+The group was later known (with the exception of Rachel Nagy and Mary Ramirez) for a constantly changing assortment of musicians.
+Rachel Nagy died on January 14, 2022.

 History

 The Detroit Cobras signed with Sympathy for the Record Industry and released their first album, Mink, Rat or Rabbit, in 1998.
 After a three-year gap, they released a second album, Life, Love and Leaving.
-The two albums consisted entirely of cover versions of songs from the 1950s, 1960s, with the exception of the Detroit Cobras version of “Bad Man” (done by the Cobras as “Bad Girl”) written by Greg Cartwright in the mid 1990s.
-In 2001, they were one of thirteen Michigan-based bands featured on Jack White's Sympathetic Sounds of Detroit compilation album: the Detroit Cobras' contribution was a cover of Otis Redding's "Shout Bamalama."

 Their retro-garage rock formula proved popular in the UK and prompted the London-based Rough Trade Records to sign the band.
 They released an EP, Seven Easy Pieces, in 2003 and their third album, Baby, in 2004.
 Baby broke with the Cobras' tradition in that it included one original song, "Hot Dog (Watch Me Eat)".
 Baby was picked up for release in the US by Bloodshot (who added the songs from the Seven Easy Pieces EP to the end of Baby.
 In April 2007, Bloodshot released the band's fourth album, Tied & True.

-The band was known for multiple line-up changes, although the band consistently fielded the classic rock and roll instrumental configuration of rhythm guitar (always played by Ramirez), lead guitar, bass and drums.
-Nagy and Ramirez generally had a touring line-up different from their recording line-up.
-Greg Cartwright of Reigning Sound (aka Greg Oblivian of The Oblivians) proved to be an especially prolific collaborator.
-Perhaps their most famous sideman was Don Was, who was their bassist for one gig in 2008.